 The Company has a service fee agreement with NYLIFE Securities, whereby NYLIFE Securities charges the Company a fee for management and supervisory services rendered in connection with variable life and variable annuity sales and in-force business.
-For the years ended December 31, 2017 and 2016, the fees incurred for these services amounted to \$43 million and \$48 million, respectively, under this agreement.
+For the years ended December 31, 2018, 2017 and 2016, the fees incurred for these services amounted to \$43 million, \$43 million and \$48 million, respectively, which is included in Operating expenses in the accompanying Statutory Statements of Operations.

-At December 31, 2017 and 2016, the Company reported a net amount of \$294 million and \$197 million, respectively, as amounts payable to parent and affiliates.
+At December 31, 2018 and 2017, the Company reported a net amount of \$59 million and \$294 million, respectively, as amounts payable to parent and affiliates.
 The terms of the underlying agreements generally require that these amounts be settled in cash within 90 days.